siuying/IGHTMLQuery/README.md

 ## Why do we need yet another XML library?

-I need a clean, simple, familiar and powerful query and manipulate HTML documents.
+I need a clean, simple, familiar and powerful library to query and manipulate HTML documents.

 Consider following snippets: